Albert Ho

 Albert Ho Chun-yan (何俊仁; born 1 December 1951) is a solicitor and politician in Hong Kong.
 He is the former chairman (2014–2019) and vice-chair (2019–2021) of the Hong Kong Alliance in Support of Patriotic Democratic Movements of China, and former chairman of the Democratic Party from 2006 to 2012.
 He is a solicitor and a former member of the Legislative Council of Hong Kong for District Council (Second) constituency.
+On 11 September 2026 he was jailed for five years and two months for incitement to subversion, over his role in the Hong Kong Alliance.

 Early life and education

 Ho was born in what was then British Hong Kong on 1 December 1951 in a big family with six children.
 His father worked in a shipping company by day and as a translator by night, along with two other jobs that he had.
 Ho got his Bachelor of Laws with honors in the University of Hong Kong in 1974, and obtained a Postgraduate Certificate in Laws in 1975.

 He attended lectures given by Hsu Kwan-san, a Chinese historian who later became a professor at the Chinese University of Hong Kong, whom Ho cited as influence for his political beliefs and Chinese national sentiment.
 During his college life, he developed his liberal ideals, got actively involved in student politics and campaigned for Mak Hoi-wah who ran for the Hong Kong University Students' Union against the Maoist nationalists who dominated the student union in the 1970s.